zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-annotations.md

 ---
 title: Creating a PVC from a snapshot
 hidden: true
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, snapshots, stork, clones, pvc
+keywords: create pvc from snapshot, snapshots, annotations, kubernetes, k8s
 description: Learn to take a snapshot of a volume from a Kubernetes persistent volume claim (PVC) using annotations and use that snapshot as the volume for a new pod.
 ---